-If you are new at Penn, or have been issued a new PennFlex phone (and you do not already have a phone/phone line that is part of the upcoming migration), use these directions to get yourself set up.
+If you are new at Penn and have been issued a new PennFlex phone, use these directions to get yourself set up.

 This phone service provides a number of features to help with the increasingly wide variety of phone needs at Penn.
-For a complete overview of the new system see ISC’s announcement, PennFlex Phone service.
+For a complete overview of the system, see ISC’s announcement, PennFlex Phone service.

-You may have chosen the "Forward Only" option, which allows you to forward all your incoming calls to another device.
-Or, you may have a handset or a Mobile client, and wish to temporarily forward calls to another device.
-Here's how to do that.
+You may have chosen the "Forward Only" option for your PennFlex phone number, which allows you to forward all your incoming calls to another device.
+Or, you may have a handset and wish to temporarily forward calls to another device.
+Here's how to forward your calls.

 To forward all incoming calls using the Home Screen on the PolycomVVX 400:

 - Select Forward on the home screen.